NatronGitHub/openfx-misc/README.md

 ### Color

+* ClampOFX: Clamp values to a given interval.
 * ColorCorrectOFX: Adjusts the saturation, constrast, gamma, gain and offset of an image.
+* ColorLookupOFX: Apply a parametric lookup curve to each channel separately.
 * ColorMatrixOFX: Multiply the RGBA channels by an arbitrary 4x4 matrix.
+* EqualizeCImg: Equalize the histogram.
 * GradeOFX: Modify the tonal spread of an image from the white and black points.
+* HistEqCImg: Equalize the luminance histogram.
+* HSVToolOFX: Adjust hue, saturation and brightnes, or perform color replacement.
 * InvertOFX: Inverse the selected channels.
-* ColorLookupOFX: Apply a parametric lookup curve to each channel
-  separately.
+* SaturationOFX: Modify the color saturation of an image.
-* RGVToHSV and HSVToRGB: convert to/from HSV color representation.
+* RGVToHSV and HSVToRGB: Convert to/from HSV color representation.
+* VectorToColor: Convert x and y vector components to a color representation.

 ### Keyer

 * ChromaKeyerOFX: Apply chroma keying, as described in "Video Demystified" by Keith Jack.
 * DifferenceOFX: Produce a rough matte from the difference of two images.
+* KeyerOFX: A collection of simple keyers.

 ### Merge

 * MergeOFX: Pixel-by-pixel merge operation between the two inputs.
-* PreMultOFX/UnpremultOFX: Multiply/divide the selected channels by alpha (or another channel).
+* PreMultOFX/UnpremultOFX: Multiply/divide the selected channels by
+alpha (or another channel).
 * SwitchOFX: Lets you switch between any number of inputs.

 ### Transform

-* TransformOFX and TransformMaskedOFX: Translate / Rotate / Scale a 2D
-  image.
+* AdjustRoD: Enlarges the input image by a given amount of black and transparent pixels.
 * CornerPinOFX and CornerPinMaskedOFX: Fit an image to another in translation, rotation, scale, and shear
 * CropOFX: Remove everything outside from the image of a rectangle.
 * TrackerPM: Point tracker based on pattern matching using an exhaustive search within an image region.
+* TransformOFX and TransformMaskedOFX: Translate / Rotate / Scale a 2D
+  image.

 ### Views